 At Elite, we offer Botox® as a neuromodulator and Juvéderm® and Restylane®, Lyft, Refyne, and Defyne are the dermal fillers we offer.
 Because neuromodulators and dermal fillers work in completely different ways and on different types of lines and areas of volume loss, they can be paired in a single injection session from our Registered Nurse injector.

 For instance, you could erase your crow’s feet with Botox® and return volume to sunken cheeks with Restylane® Lyft.
 Or, you could have Dawn use Botox® to relax your frown lines between your eyebrows and have her use Juvéderm® on your smile lines that run from your nose down to the corners of your mouth.

 The mechanisms through which neuromodulators and fillers work are different, so they work completely different and can be injected in a single session at Elite.

 Botox® has been the world’s most popular cosmetic procedure every year since the FDA approved it for cosmetic use in 2002.
 It has been injected millions of times around the globe and has proven to be effective and safe.
 The only real side effects are slight swelling and redness at the injection sites that usually passes in a few hours.
 Some people develop a headache after their injections, but this passes within a day.

 The real risk is to have Botox® injected into the wrong muscle.
 This can lead to issues such as a droopy eyelid.
-That’s why you need to have Botox injected only by an experienced injector with extensive training, experience, knowledge of facial anatomy, such as Dawn Ford, our Registered Nurse injector at Elite.
+That’s why you need to have Botox injected only by an experienced injector with extensive training, experience, knowledge of facial anatomy, our Registered Nurse injector at Elite.

 How often can I have Botox injections?